Ryuanxue/FIPA/examples/telnet/READEME.md

 ## Annotation Strategy

-- Sensitive sources: [Describe here, e.g., network packets, configuration files, or code annotation using `FC_TAINT_WORLD()`]
+- Sensitive sources:  Data from internet.
-- Annotation method: [File permission modification or source code annotation, as appropriate]
+- Annotation method: Annotate sensitive sources in the code using `FC_TAINT_WORLD`.
+For details, refer to `source_input/diff.patch`.

 ## Preprocessing Steps